meganogar/seattle_homless_outreach_app/README.md

 ### Installation
 1. To install this code base on your local computer for replication after the above has been completed.
 2. Clone this repository.
-3. Install dependencies by running `code` flutter packages get.
+3. Install dependencies by running `flutter packages get`.
 4. Flutter run will open up a simulator on your default web browser.